AladdinT/EL-2023/ReadMe.md

 # EL-2023
 Welcome to Eng.
 Moatasem Elsayed Embedded Linux Diploma 2023 repository!
-This repository is designed to serve as a platform for mentors to solve tasks related to the embedded Linux diploma.
-Here, mentors can contribute solutions, share knowledge, and guide students in their learning journey.
+This repository is designed to serve as a platform to solve tasks related to the embedded Linux diploma.

 # Diploma Topics